 - Dayhike through landscapes of sandstone spires, arches, and ruins

-- Search for constellations, planets, and galaxies in one of the darkest night skies in the U.S.
+- Search for constellations, planets, and galaxies during a new moon in one of the darkest night skies in the U.S.

 - Campsites in a developed campground throughout the trip

 - Delicious, fresh meals and group kitchen and camping gear

 This trip has already run.
 Here are a few others you may enjoy:

 - Signature Day Hikes in Yosemite's Tuolumne Meadows, California (Jul 13–19, 2014)

 - Georgia Wilderness Sampler (Oct 19–25, 2014)

 To search our full lineup by destination, date, activity, or price, please visit our Advanced Search page.
 Or give us a call at 415-977-5522 to find the trip that's right for you.

 Before aerial photography and satellite images, southeastern Utah was a blank space on maps.
 The confluence of the Green and Colorado rivers plus the maze of canyons formed from their myriad tributaries left explorers dazed and confused.
 We will become modern-day explorers as we hike, climb, scramble, and even take ladders to discover the wonders of the Needles District of Canyonlands National Park.

 Named for colorful spires of Cedar Mesa Sandstone that dominate the area, countless canyons, fantastically formed buttes, and majestic arches characterize the primitive desert wilderness.
 We’ll take on challenging hikes in and out of deep canyons, along slickrock benches, up and over passes and fins, and along mesa tops to get views that overlook intricately carved canyons, sheer cliff walls, ancient native people’s dwelling and granary ruins, and panels of their artwork.
 We return each afternoon to our comfortable campground, where a new moon in the middle of our trip invites us to identify constellations in one of the country’s darkest night skies.